wuchuheng/command-alias/SOFTWARE_DESIGN.md

     ```
 - **Real-time Filtering**:
   - As user types additional keys after Space, the list dynamically filters
-  - Only shows commands starting with the typed sequence
+  - Only shows commands starting with the typed alias
   - Example:
     - `Space` + `c` → shows only commands starting with 'c'
     - `Space` + `c` + `o` → shows only commands starting with 'co'